 Customers may seek to renegotiate, suspend or terminate their contracts, and during periods of unfavorable market conditions, including low oil and natural gas prices and over-supply of rigs, we are subject to an increased risk of our customers taking such actions.
 Certain of our customers may have the right to suspend or terminate contracts without limitations.
 Additionally, certain contracts may contain clauses allowing for termination due to downtime or operational problems above the contractual limits, safety-related issues, if the drilling rig is not delivered to the customer within the specified time period or in other specified circumstances, which may include events beyond our control.
 Some of these contracts may require us to pay penalties, which could be material.
 Certain of our contracts provide for cancellation at the option of the customer upon payment of a penalty to us, which may not fully compensate us for the loss of the contract.
-Early termination of a contract may result in a drilling rig being idle for an extended period of time.
-Customers without favorable termination language may seek to renegotiate existing contracts, including for some of the termination reasons described above.
-During periods of unfavorable market conditions, a customer may no longer need a rig that is under contract or may be able to obtain a comparable rig at a lower dayrate.
+Early termination language may seek to renegotiate existing contracts, including for some of the termination reasons described above.
+During periods of unfavorable market conditions, a customers may no longer need a rig that is under contract or may be able to obtain a comparable rig at a lower dayrate.
 As a result, customers may seek to renegotiate the terms of their existing contracts to shorten the length of the contract or lower the dayrate or customers may seek to suspend, terminate or otherwise avoid their obligations under those contracts.